clemsonciti/palmetto-examples/LAMMPS/README.md

 ## LAMMPS

-As LAMMPS comes with many custom options, we do not maintain a baseline LAMMPS module, but encourage users to build their own lammps
+Performance of LAMMPS is sensitive to how the installation is configured relative to the running hardware and how `lmp` is called with different process/thread/gpu options.
+Given the heterogeneous nature of Palmetto, we do not maintain a baseline LAMMPS module, but encourage users to build their own LAMMPS.
+Please read the installation and benchmarking instructions below carefully.

 ### Installing custom LAMMPS on Palmetto

-LAMMPS comes with a wide variety of supported packages catering to different simulation techniques.
-It is possible to build your own LAMMPS installation on Palmetto.
-We discuss two examples below, one using `kokkos` with GPU, one using `kokkos` without GPU support.

 Reserve a node, and pay attention to its GPU model.

 ~~~
-$ qsub -I -l select=1:ncpus=24:mpiprocs=24:mem=100gb:ngpus=2:gpu_model=v100:interconnect=25ge,walltime=10:00:00
+$ qsub -I -l select=1:ncpus=24:mpiprocs=24:mem=100gb:ngpus=2:gpu_model=p100:interconnect=fdr,walltime=10:00:00
 ~~~

 Create a directory named `software` (if you don't already have it) in your